-Awarded Project Sponsors will be required to submit updated budget projections including unit mix and operating budgets to the Fund Manager post-closing.
-The total amount of Operating Assistance each project receives will be determined based upon the individual project underwriting and the availability of assistance.
+Per Acquisition and Rehabilitation Program Guidelines, awarded Project Sponsors will be required to submit updated budget projections including unit mix and operating budgets to the Fund Manager post-closing.
+Up to \$175,000 per unit may be provided for the subsidy to cover anticipated operating deficits.
+The maximum per-unit subsidy amount will be adjusted annually based upon increases in the Consumer Price Index.
+The total amount of COSR each project receives will be determined by the Acq/Rehab Fund Manager and based upon individual project underwriting and the availability of assistance.
 The award notification must be received within the time constraints of the underwriting process, which is in turn scheduled to meet escrow deadlines.
+Coordination between the Fund Manager and LAHD is critical during this period, to facilitate timely award decisions, which LAHD may defer to the Acq/Rehab Fund Manager.